mariocao/crypto-behind-crypto/README.md

 This table is based on research at SEDA Protocol for assessing which cryptographic primitives are most widely used by blockchain protocols.

 The following table includes the chains with the most-wide adoption or significant TVL (Total Value Locked).
 Items are displayed in alphabetical order (market cap or TVL metrics change abruptly with time).

 The main conclusions are:
 - Most platforms use the same cryptographic primitives as Ethereum and Bitcoin.
 - The most widely-used signing algorithm is ECDSA with the curve `secp256k1`.
 - Relatively newer protocols use EdDSA with `curve25519`.
-- Hashing algorithms vary depending the desired chain interoperability.
+- Hashing algorithms vary depending on the desired chain interoperability.
 - Most widely-used hashing algorithm is `keccak256`.
 - Aggregate signature schemes are only supported by EVM-compatible chains with the curve `bn256` (aka `alt-bn128`).
-- Support to aggregate signature schemes based on newer curves such as `bls12-381` are almost non-existent.
+- Support for newer aggregate signature schemes based is almost non-existent (e.g., `bls12-381`).

 ## Data